Below are some common questions that teachers, students, and administrators might have about Google Expeditions.

 Google works with partners, such as the Royal Collection Trust, Wildlife Conservation Society, and American Museum of Natural History, to create educational content.
 If you’d like to make a new expedition, let us know.

-You need an Internet connection to download the Expeditions app and individual expeditions.
+A peer-to-peer network allows individual devices on a network to communicate with each other without internet access.
+You need an internet connection to download the Expeditions app and individual expeditions.
 However, you can run an expedition using only peer-to-peer communication.

 Check with your organization’s IT administrator to see if your Wi-Fi network is enabled for peer-to-peer networking.
 If it isn't, you can use a standalone router or run a hotspot from a phone.